New Pitsligo

-New Pitsligo (Pitsligae), also known as Cavoch (locally Cyaak), is a village in Aberdeenshire, Scotland, quite near Fraserburgh.
+New Pitsligo (Pitsligae), also known as Cavoch (locally Cyaak), is a village in Aberdeenshire, Scotland, near Fraserburgh.

 Overview

-A small village in the North East of Scotland, it lies about 5 mi inland from Pennan and around 10 mi south-west of Fraserburgh.
+A small village in the North East of Scotland, it lies about 5 mi inland from Pennan and around 10 mi south-west of Fraserburgh on the A950.
 It has a sub-post office located in a convenience shop, a chip shop, tandoori restaurant and a Chinese takeaway.
 There is also a public library and a doctor's surgery.
 There are several parks in the village, two pubs, a car sales garage and a MOT and repair garage.

 Pitsligo Arms Hotel, on High Street, was built in 1790 to provide accommodation for William Forbes upon his visits.

 By 1864, the village had just under two thousand inhabitants; as of 2006, it was 907.

 New Pitsligo is built on Turlundie Hill leading down to the valley between it and Balnamoon Hill.
 It looks on to Mormond Hill.